HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 where still in a tabular format we can check out a first column with codes that will be used in the opaque URIs of the concepts and the encompassing multilingual labels in Aragonese, Asturian, Catalan, English, Spanish, Extremaduran, Basque, French, Galician, Occitan, Portuguese, phonetic transcription of Spanish according to the Spain locale, phonetic transcription of English according to the British locale and phonetic transcription of English according to the General American locale.

-In addition to the ontological possibilities offered by SKOS (which is itself an ad hoc ontology) with respect to the ASIO core ontology, these mentioned multilingual labels provide idoneous raw materials to carry out extensively testing with respect to multilingualism, as detailed in the previous section and in a complementary deliverable (*ModeloMultilinguismo*).
+In addition to the ontological possibilities offered by SKOS (which is itself an ad hoc ontology) with respect to the ASIO core ontology, these mentioned multilingual labels provide idoneous raw materials to carry out extensively testing with respect to multilingualism, as detailed in the previous section and in a complementary deliverable on multilingualism.

 ### 4.3 Subject areas
 The same exploitation have been used to created the related vertical module Subject areas, from the same [State Research Agency](http://www.ciencia.gob.es/portal/site/MICINN/menuitem.8d78849a34f1cd28d0c9d910026041a0/?vgnextoid=664cfb7e04195510VgnVCM1000001d04140aRCRD), which is used for slightly different cases with the core ontology, but which was modeled equally following the schema provided by SKOS.